katur/eegi/README.md

   human and machine scores of results.

-One one other Django app to hold more universal, front-end stuff:
+One other Django app holds simple website functionality used across the other apps:

 - [website](website) holds aspects of the website that are common to all apps (e.g., the templates and stylesheets for the home page, footer, etc)